 There are plenty of campsites and B&Bs in the area - for more information, check out yorkshire.com.

 Always wear clothing appropriate for outdoor hiking and changeable conditions – waterproof top and trousers, spare socks, warm layers (including hat and gloves) and sturdy walking boots - no trainers please.
-Please bring along a mobile phone (although there is limited signal) and spare food and drink.
+Please bring along your mobile phone (although there is limited signal), a power bank and spare food and drink.
 We recommend you use walking poles and buy the OL2 OS walking map.

 Volunteer for us

 Our events cannot happen without the help of our fantastic volunteers.
 If you would like to help out in the lead up to this event or on event day then please get in touch with us and we will send you more information.